LuisJosueSantanaPerez/ticket-system-app/README.md

  4. **API entry point:**

-add your entry point to connect to the api
+add your entry point to connect to the api in the .env file

 `VUE_APP_URL_API=http://webserver/api/v1/` <br>